$400 more coming to 120k Oklahomans as jobless claims rise 55% from last week

-As unemployment benefits end for one program, state jobless claims increased 55% last week compared to the prior week, according to a government report.
+State jobless claims increased 55% last week compared to the prior week as one unemployment benefit program ends and another is resurrected long enough to provide a one-time $400 payment to the out-of-work.

-The U.S. Labor Department reported 5,498 workers filed for unemployment benefits last week in Oklahoma compared to the revised 3,541 claims filed the week ending Nov.
+The U.S. Labor Department reported Thursday that 5,498 workers filed for unemployment benefits last week in Oklahoma, compared to the revised 3,541 claims filed the week ending Nov.
 28.

-Oklahoma Employment Security Commission Executive Director Shelley Zumwalt said she had expected the program to remain in effect longer.
+Oklahoma Employment Security Commission Executive Director Shelley Zumwalt said she had expected the State Extended Benefits program to remain in effect longer, but was notified last week by the federal government that the program would be ending sooner.

 “I know the gravity of what I’m telling many people,” Zumwalt said Friday in a video posted to social media.
 “I know this is not information that any of you want to receive right now before the holidays.”